The level numbering is fine and I don't really pay much attention to it.

 Dick Smothers used to drive a Formula B car while they hired a driver for their Formula A/5000 car.

-Hi, we have a private group talking about ranking and badging on the community if anyone would to contribute to the conversation.
-Private because we would like an element of surprise and delight for the majority of our community members
+Hi, we have a private group talking about ranking and badging on the community if anyone wants to contribute to the conversation.
+Private because we would like an element of surprise and delight for the majority of our community members 🙂

 Nice!
 Funny how so many famous people enjoy racing, and you'd never know it unless you really followed it.
 Steve McQueen and his actor friends raced under false names to avoid hassle from the movie studios.